 What types of health services are available?

-Victoria has more than 300 hospitals and health services, including public, private and maternity hospitals, rural and regional health services, and small specialist rehabilitation and psychiatric hospitals.
+Victoria has more than 74 hospitals and health services in rural areas, including public, private and maternity hospitals, rural and regional health services, and small specialist rehabilitation and psychiatric hospitals.

 Rural areas of Victoria are serviced by a number of moderate to large regional cities, and there are five rural health regions — Barwon-South Western, Gippsland, Grampians, Hume and Loddon Mallee.